hapax/hapax.github.io/assets/chuzenji.md

 </figure>

 The town has other disquieting familiars.
-Further down the waterfront is the abandoned *Hotel Lake Garden* (ホテル・レイク・ ガ－デン).
+Further along the main road is the frontage of *Hotel Lake Garden* (ホテル・レイク・ ガ－デン), sprawling, abandoned to the weather, a portrait of ruin in crumbling lace and peeling wallpaper.
 Two inexplicable guardians keep watch over the ruin: a frog and an owl.
 Their presence is melancholy and yet somehow comforting.